huggingface/transformers/docs/source/en/model_doc/propainter.md

 ## Usage tips:

 - The model is used for both video inpainting and video outpainting.
-To switch between modes, you need to provide a value of a `tuple(h,w)` to the `scale_hw` keyword argument in the `ProPainterVideoProcessor`.
+To switch between modes, `video_painting_mode` keyword argument has to be set in the `ProPainterVideoProcessor`.
+Choices are: `['video_inpainting', 'video_outpainting']`.
+By default the mode is `video_inpainting`.
+To perform outpainting, set `video_painting_mode='video_outpainting'` and provide a `tuple(scale_height, scale_width)` to the `scale_size` keyword argument in `ProPainterVideoProcessor`.
 In the usage example, we have demonstrated both ways of providing video frames and their corresponding masks regardless of whether the data is in `.mp4`, `.jpg`, or any other image/video format.

 - After downloading the original checkpoints from [here](https://github.com/sczhou/ProPainter/releases/tag/v0.1.0), you can convert them using the **conversion script** available at
 `src/transformers/models/propainter/convert_propainter_to_hf.py` with the following command: